-ZTE Mimosa X made official with NVIDIA Tegra 2 and Ice Cream Sandwich in towAlex Wagner - Senior News Editor
+ZTE Mimosa X made official with NVIDIA Tegra 2 and Ice Cream Sandwich in towAlex Wagner - Deputy Managing Editor, News Desk

 Looks like announcing two new Android handsets today just wasn't enough for the folks at ZTE.
 Tonight the company announced the ZTE Mimosa X, the first smartphone to be powered by the NVIDIA-made combo of a dual-core Tegra 2 processor and an Icera 450 HSPA+ modem.
 Also packed inside the Mimosa X is a 4.3-inch qHD (960x540) touchscreen, 5-megapixel camera, 0.3-megapixel front-facing shooter, 4GB internal storage and the usual GPS, Wi-Fi and Bluetooth support.
 Like the other two handsets unveiled by ZTE today, the Mimosa X packs Android 4.0 Ice Cream Sandwich out of the box.

 So that's the ZTE Mimosa X. Although it may not be a spec nerd's dream since it's not packing a shiny new NVIDIA Tegra 3 core, the Mimosa sounds like a decent handset overall, and it's kind of exciting to see a smartphone with an NVIDIA Tegra processor and Icera modem.
 Plus, we're always happy to see new Android handsets coming to market with the Google's latest dessert in tow.
 ZTE says that the Mimosa X will be launching in Q2 2012, but it'll also be making the trip to Barcelona for Mobile World Congress later this month.
 We'll be there too, so you can bet that we'll be keeping an eye out for an opportunity to try ZTE's new Mimosa for ourselves.
 The full press release from ZTE is available below.